4bitFox/Wake-Minecraft-Server-on-Join/Setup.md

 # How to:
 ### ATENTION!
 This guide is assuming that you are running the Server on a Linux system!
 Steps will be different on other OSes.
+- You should also already know how to setup a PamerMC/Spigot Minecraft Server and Waterfall/Bungeecord.
+- Being somewhat familiar with Linux will also help a lot.
 ## Setting up the real server
 - Enable WoL on your server PC you plan to wake up.
 Depends from PC to PC so you are on your own.
 - Setup your Server.
 I'm using Paper in this guide so I'll use it to explain from now on!
 You can get PaperMC here: https://papermc.io/downloads Instructions to set up: https://paper.readthedocs.io/en/latest/server/index.html